 Here, enjoy traditional Laotian food while getting to know your host family.
 Your CEO will provide insight into the way of life of village residents.

 Enjoy free time in Vang Vieng.
-Move to a hotel for the night, an ideal location for exploring the countryside by bicycle or kayak.
+Move to a hotel for the night, an ideal location for exploring the countryside by bicycle.

 Explore the capital of Laos.
 Opt to visit temples, see the National Museum, or explore highlights of the town.